 In a situation where you want to bring specific helpdesk workflows into your ticket statuses - for example, a ticket might need specific inputs from your third-party vendors - you might want to create a custom status such as 'Waiting on Third-Party'.
 You can create these additional ticket statuses by going to Admin > Workflows > Ticket Fields > Status.

-With custom statuses, you can even choose what can is seen by agents or customers when they login to the support portal to check the ticket status.
+With custom statuses, you can even choose what can be seen by agents or customers when they login to the support portal to check the ticket status.
 For example, you can display the ticket status as 'Waiting on Customer' for your agents, and 'Waiting for Your Response' to your customers - click here to learn more.

 Updating incomplete required fields